sebastianspicker/resonance/docs/API.md

 Some setup details still depend on the current local workflow and may change again.

 ## Features
-- Shaped review into a usable first pass during core-build-out work.
+- Left server concrete enough for the next pass to build on.

 - Earlier scratch notes were compressed into the current guidance.